OkolelovV/Coursera_Applied_Data_Science_Capstone/README.md

 "*The Battle of Neighborhoods - Coursera Data Science Project.ipynb*" - **the main Jupyter notebook** with the code of the project;
 "*The Battle of Neighborhoods (week 2).pdf*" - **the report** of the project;
 "*Toronto_Coordinates.csv*" - A data file with coordinates of Toronto neigbhourhoods for segmenting and clustering in Toronto Project;
-"moscow.geojson*" - 	The GeoJSON file with the boundaries of Moscow neighbourhoods.
+"*moscow.geojson*" - 	The GeoJSON file with the boundaries of Moscow neighbourhoods.